LourensWalters/lourenswalters.github.io/docs/_posts/blog/battery_cycle_life/2023-02-21-capstone-project-report.md

 Although the Deep Learning model performs well it is substantially more complex than the ElasticNet used in the original paper.
 A model such as this will be difficult to maintain and deploy due costly resources used to train and run the model.
 The model does however not require domain specific knowledge to build and maintain.

+The most interesting finding in this work was that the extremely simple Elastic Net in the original paper managed to capture the signal in the data as well as the very complex RNN.
+The reason on investigation was the incredibly well-designed features the authors used.
+Their insight into the domain allowed them to engineer features by subtracting values of the 100th cycle from the 10th cycle, for which they obtained values with a linear relationship with the predictor.
+This again showed me that simpler models are in general better than more complex models that automate initial tasks, but are expensive and difficult to maintain due to lack of transparency.

+The amount of data preparation required to do this data analysis was astounding.
+Cleaning the data and recalibrating the time period over which samples were taken, took many weeks.
+This was by far the most demanding part of the project.

+**Improvements**
-Future work could be to better understand how the model generalises to other form factors of batteries, as well as other chemical compositions of batteries.
+Future work could be to better understand:

+* how the model generalises to other form factors of batteries,
+* as well as other chemical compositions of batteries.

 It would be interesting to see how the Deep Learning model compares to the domain specific model in these instances.
-There might be a good use case for the model in these scenarios.
+There might be a good use case for the RNN model in these scenarios, as it will take less time to adapt the RNN to other settings than the Elastic Net.

+To improve the RNN one could try and incorporate some feature engineering insights from the Elastic Net model into the RNN architecture.
+Using Transformers and LSTMs might assist in this process.
+The combination of a Transformer and an LSTM could prove useful in particular, as I have had some success with this in other settings.

 **Acknowledgement/ References**

-Hannes Knobloch, Adem Frenk, and W. C. (2019). *Predicting Battery Lifetime with CNNs*.
+* Hannes Knobloch, Adem Frenk, and W. C. (2019). *Predicting Battery Lifetime with CNNs*.
 Medium. https://towardsdatascience.com/predicting-battery-lifetime-with-cnns-c5e1faeecc8f

-Severson, K. A., Attia, P. M., Jin, N., Perkins, N., Jiang, B., Yang, Z., Chen, M. H., Aykol, M., Herring, P. K., Fraggedakis, D., Bazant, M. Z., Harris, S. J., Chueh, W. C., & Braatz, R. D. (2019).
+* Severson, K. A., Attia, P. M., Jin, N., Perkins, N., Jiang, B., Yang, Z., Chen, M. H., Aykol, M., Herring, P. K., Fraggedakis, D., Bazant, M. Z., Harris, S. J., Chueh, W. C., & Braatz, R. D. (2019).
 Data-driven prediction of battery cycle life before capacity degradation. *Nature Energy*, *4*(5), 383–391. https://doi.org/10.1038/s41560-019-0356-8
+* R Winkelman & S Mehmud A Comparative Analysis of Claims-Based Tools for Health Risk Assessment (2007)
+* D Shapiro, B Childs & C Getz Targeting High-Cost Beneficiaries in the Medium Term with Predictive Modelling Presentation at ASSA Convention 2013
+* R Cumming, D Knutson, B Cameron, B Derrick A Comparative Analysis of Claims-based Methods of Health Risk Assessment for Commercial Populations (2002)
+* Peter L. Flom & David L. Cassell Stopping stepwise: Why stepwise and similar selection methods are bad, and what you should use (2007)